 3. This growth chart uses 3mm dashes at every 1cm, 4mm dashes at every 5cm and 6mm dashes at every 10cm.
 To ensure these lined up properly, I measured these distances from the edge of the timber and made faint guide lines in pencil.

 4. Next to each 10cm line, use your stencil to write the number (try your hardest to line up the numbers and keep a similar distance between the digits).
 Once you’re happy with the pencil outlines, use your whiteboard marker to write over the top.

 5. Once you’ve marked all the lines in pencil and you’re confident you haven’t miscounted, take the white board maker and go over the pencil guides with a quick, confident hand.
 If you hesitate or take too long, you may find too much ink comes out and it begins to bleed through the timber.

 6. Now all that’s left to do is tidy any visible pencil lines using an eraser and secure the growth chart onto the wall.
 You may just like to use double sided tape but my timber was a tad warped so I screwed it into the wall.

-Do you think you’ll make this DIY?
+Do you think you’ll make this DIY growth chart?
 Save this image to your Pinterest account so you can easily find it later.